meyeringn/MEYERINGN/README.md

 The official US heat death count for 2023: **2,415**.
 The estimated real count: **~11,000**.
 That gap is a policy failure and a data problem.
 SustAInable is a proposal to close it, deploying predictive machine learning as a climate resilience intervention, not an after-disaster report.

-- **Primary user:** Municipal OEMs, public health departments, community-based organizations
+- **Primary user:** Municipal emergency management agencies, public health departments, community-based organizations
 - **Scope:** National coverage at ZIP code level; deployable 48–72 hours before event peak
 - **Status:** Phase 2 EDA in progress